A copyright owner has the rights to, or may authorize others to, the following things: 17 U.S.C. § 106

 Copyright does not apply to: 17 U.S.C. § 102(b)

 More info on what copyright doesn’t do, from the U.S. Copyright Office:

 Creators today don’t have to do anything to get a copyright; a work that qualifies is automatically fully protected by copyright from the moment it is first “fixed”.
 Publication is not a requirement for copyright protection, and even formal registration is purely optional.
 There is also no requirement to include a copyright notice, date, the “circled c” © symbol, or any other information on the work in order to own a copyright.

 Copyrights can be registered with the U.S. Copyright Office by any legal owner, at any time during the term of copyright protection.
 There is a nominal fee for registration, and a copy of the work must be deposited with the Copyright Office.
 (More info available in the Copyright Office FAQ)

 For works created today, copyright protection starts automatically as soon as a work is created, and lasts for 70 years after the death of the creator.

 Because copyright terms have been changed several times, the term lengths for older works vary widely, based on a large number of factors.
-Learn more about how copyright terms end, and works rise into the public domain.

 Adapted and used under Creative Commons Attribution-Noncommercial license from the University of Minnesota Libraries.